Strong 7.2 magnitude earthquake shakes New Zealand, tsunami warning issued | Science-Environment

 Strong 7.2 magnitude earthquake shakes New Zealand, tsunami warning issued

-A severe 7.2 magnitude earthquake struck off the east of New Zealands North Island on Friday, prompting a tsunami warning, and authorities advised people in coastal areas to move immediately to high ground.
+A severe 7.2 magnitude earthquake struck off the east of New Zealand's North Island on Friday, prompting a tsunami warning, and authorities advised people in some coastal areas to move immediately to high ground.
+There were no immediate reports of damage, but the National Emergency Management Agency (NEMA) said there was land and marine threat in some areas of the east coast of North Island.

-Tsunami waves were possible within 300 km of the quake's epicentre, the Pacific Tsunami Warning Center (PTWC) said.
-"Anyone near the coast who felt a LONG or STRONG quake should MOVE IMMEDIATELY to the nearest high ground, or as far inland as you can," the National Emergency Management Agency said in a tweet.
+"Coastal inundation (flooding of land areas) is expected in areas under Land and Marine threat," NEMA said in a tweet.
+The closest major city to the epicentre is Gisborne with a population of about 35,500.
+People near the coast from Cape Runaway to Tolaga Bay were told to evacuate.

+Authorities said the first waves may have already reached areas around East Cape from Cape Runaway to Tolaga Bay at about 3:34 a.m. local time.
+They said tsunami activity will continue for several hours and the threat must be regarded as real until the warning is cancelled.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)